 Although misdemeanor charges may not have the serious weight of felony offenses, there are still significant penalties for those convicted of misdemeanors in the state of Pennsylvania.
-While misdemeanor charges may not require the same aggressive defense of felonies, substantial fines and lengthy incarcerations can result from conviction.
+While misdemeanor charges may not require the same aggressive defense of felonies, substantial fines and lengthy incarcerations can result from a conviction.
 Moreover, the establishment of a criminal record can have a serious impact on your future, even for minor offenses.
 For these reasons, if you are facing a misdemeanor charge, you should seek out competent and vigorous representation from an experienced misdemeanor charges attorney.

 In Pennsylvania, misdemeanors are classified as first-, second-, and third-degree offenses, depending on their severity.
 The penalties for each degree are sequentially enhanced.
 Although many states limit misdemeanor penalties to a year of time spent in jail or less, this is not the case in Pennsylvania.
 From least to most serious, misdemeanor classifications and their possible penalties include:

-- Third-degree.
-Up to one year in jail and fines up to $2,000.
+- Third-degree: Up to one year in jail and fines up to $2,000.
 Examples of third-degree misdemeanors include open lewdness, shoplifting, and disorderly conduct with the intent to cause serious inconvenience or substantial harm.

-- Second-degree.
-Up to two years in jail and fines up to $5,000.
+- Second-degree: Up to two years in jail and fines up to $5,000.
 Examples of second-degree misdemeanors include property arson, reckless endangerment, and resisting arrest.

-- First-degree.
-Up to five years in jail and fines up to $10,000.
+- First-degree: Up to five years in jail and fines up to $10,000.
 Endangering a child, stalking, and habitual prostitution are examples of first-degree misdemeanors.